alexanderLNU/weight-module-alexander-rolf/README.md

 ## Classes and their Methods

+## Class #1 - Weight

-The first class present in the module is the 'Weight'-class and it is presnted below with its methods.
+The first class present in the module is the 'Weight'-class and it is presented below with its methods.
+With the methods you can do a lot of different things e.g convert, manipulate and create weights.

 **The Class Name:**